sametcaka/SU2_wiki_images/Constrained-Optimal-Shape-Design-of-a-Fixed-Wing.md

 - **SU2_CFD** - performs the direct and the adjoint flow simulations.
 - **SU2_DOT** - projects the adjoint surface sensitivities into the design space to obtain the gradient.
 - **SU2_DEF** - deforms the geometry and mesh with changes in the design variables during the shape optimization process.
+- **SU2_GEO** - evaluates the thickness of the specified wing sections and their gradients.
 - **shape_optimization.py** - automates the entire shape design process by executing the SU2 tools and optimizer.

 ## Resources